USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 	The :samp:`--help` argument, if present, prints out a message pointing to the online documentation.
 If this is the only argument, no simulation is attempted.

-Except for :samp:`--input-file`, these arguments are only used on the desktop.
 If you enter only :samp:`tw3d` with no arguments, turboWAVE will use a single MPI processes, and will fork as many threads as there are logical cores on the system.
 If you enter :samp:`tw3d -n {procs}`, turboWAVE will use the requested number of MPI processes, but only a single thread.
 Finally, if you enter :samp:`tw3d -n {procs} -c {threads}`, turboWAVE will use the requested number for both processes and threads.

 When you ran the example above, you may have noticed turboWAVE issuing a warning about the domain decomposition.
 That is because if you choose to specify the domain decomposition in the input file, the product of the three integers is supposed to equal the number of processes requested.
 If this is not the case, turboWAVE will try to find a suitable decomposition on its own.
 There are some rules about how this can be done.
 Sometimes turboWAVE will fail to find a suitable decomposition and report an error.